IFS Coaching & a Brief Internal Family Systems Model Overview

 -

 - Exiles: parts that hold pain, trauma, rejection, deep wounds, and shame.
 These parts have been isolated or “exiled” away for their own protection.
-They are tender, vulnerable, and hold painful emotions, experiences, energies, and beliefs.
+They are tender and vulnerable and hold painful emotions, experiences, energies, and beliefs.

 - Examples: not enough, fear of abandonment, too much, unloveable, shame, untethered, empty, worthlessness, undeserving

 - Exiles: parts that hold pain, trauma, rejection, deep wounds, and shame.
 These parts have been isolated or “exiled” away for their own protection.
-They are tender, vulnerable, and hold painful emotions, experiences, energies, and beliefs.
+They are tender and vulnerable and hold painful emotions, experiences, energies, and beliefs.

 -